Saint Andrew Parish History

 1933-1939 Franklin Roosevelt inaugurated as 32nd president of the United States.
 He would serve 4 consecutive terms.
 Adolph Hitler assumes dictatorial power in Germany.
 Old church on Rogers Street is sold, and soon after, torn down.
 Pinehurst mission church completed and status raised to parish.
 It is dedicated to Mary the Mother of God.
 Father Charles Johnson is named pastor.
 The dirigible “Hindenburg” crashes in Lakehurst, NJ.
 Mission church is established in central Billerica and named in honor of St. Theresa of the Child Jesus.

 1941-1945 The Japanese bomb Pearl Harbor.
 Boston’s Archbishop, William Cardinal O’Connell dies at age 85.
-St. Andrew’s loses 3 men to the war: Francis J. Connolly, Daniel Francis Shea, and Albert H. Solomon.
+St. Andrew loses 4 men to WW II: Paul J. Horman (previously omitted), Francis J. Connolly, Daniel Francis Shea, and Albert H. Solomon.
+St. Theresa becomes a separate parish.
+Father O’Keefe is first pastor.
 St. Theresa becomes a separate parish.
 Father O’Keefe is first pastor.
 Franklin Roosevelt, in the beginning of his 4th term, dies of a cerebral hemorrhage.
 New President, Harry Truman makes fateful decision to drop two atomic bombs on Hiroshima and Nagasaki.
 More than 35 million persons killed and an additional 10 million died in Nazi concentration camps.

 1950’s Age of the Television.
 Start of the “Cold War” with the Soviet Union.
 Pope Pius XII dies and is succeeded by Pope John XXIII.
 Pope John XXIII calls Ecumenical Council to be known as Vatican II.